All Episodes

 Or no luck.

-I'll just sort you my experience.
+I'll just tell you my experience.

-So I don't know that the purpose of life is to become a great mate, because the purpose of life is a concept.
+So I don't know that the purpose of life is to become a great mate because the purpose of life is a concept.

-And I don't imagine that rabbits ever sit there and think, geez, you know, all I do is dodge predators munch grass and try and have as much sex as possible.
+And I don't imagine that rabbits ever sit there and think, geez, you know, all I do is dodge predators, munch grass, and try and have as much sex as possible.

 Really, what's the point of it all?